Consent is HOT. Assault is NOT.

 - Talk to him/her about talking to a counselor at the Sexual Assault Crisis Service office on campus.
 This office offers free counseling to survivors of sexual assault.

-- The Student Advocates Office can help answer any questions you have as well as help you navigate the process of reporting, or getting support or resources
+- Confidential Victim Advocates in the Office for Sexual Violence Prevention and Victim Advocacy can help answer any questions you have as well as help you navigate the process of reporting, or getting support or resources.